Polestar 2 electric car will offer a new generation of safety systems

 Starting with the battery pack, Polestar used an aluminum case for both crash protection and added structural rigidity.
 As in the related Volvo XC40 Recharge, the pack is built into the floor, which helps stiffen the body structure, according to Polestar.

-The Polstar 2 also has what the automaker calls "SPOC (Several Partial Offset Crash) Blocks."
+The Polstar 2 also has what the automaker calls "SPOC (Severe Partial Offset Crash) Blocks."
 These are solid aluminum blocks mounted at the bottom edge of the front firewall on both sides of the car.
 They're designed to minimize intrusion by a wheel or other objects into the cabin or battery-pack area during a collision.

 A similar device called FLLP (Front Lower Load Path) is designed to protect both the passenger compartment and battery pack from front collisions with objects such as poles.